rajdeeprath/red5-development-series/code-examples/server-side/red5-misc-examples/ffmpeg-thumbnails/Readme.md

-# Using Fffmpeg to extract thumbnails on server side
+# Using Ffmpeg to extract thumbnails on server side
 ---